Coder731/Portfolio-Project-3-from-template/PLAN.md

 ## Deprecated: Next Step: present board

 ## This Step:
-Change first Square to an X on user input
+Change first Square of board to an X on user input